Our daily living expenses, as full-time travelers

 Even though we are still new to being full-time travelers, it’s clear that our variable expenses are extremely location dependent.
 For instance, in 2018 using Seattle as our baseline, I looked at the relative cost of living in a long list of locations on Numbeo’s website.
 The Numbeo tool helped us choose the locations we now plan to live in over the next year.
 We were interested in Southeast Asia, which proved to be a great region for us to start out in.
 I could tell we would do well reducing our variable expenses in Southeast Asia compared to what we were spending in Seattle.
 For example, Seattle’s cost of living is nearly twice as high as that of Penang in Malaysia.
 Another example location is Paris, the most expensive place we plan to live in this year, with a cost of living that’s 1.4x more expensive than Seattle.

 Check out the Numbeo graphics below.
 The two Indices Difference graphics compare the costs of Seattle to Penang, and the costs of Paris to Seattle.
 I have also included two Budget Categories pie charts for Seattle and Penang.
-The differences are clear – and they are not a problem!
-We can balance Penang with Paris, and bingo!
-That’s geoarbitrage, spending an equal amount of time in Penang and Paris to balance low cost and high cost locations.
-I’ll have more to say on geoarbitrage in another post.
+The differences are clear – and they are not a problem.
+We can balance Penang with Paris, spending time in low cost and high cost locations.

 Where should we draw the line?